RickyFoots/Kyonin/Planet/Golarion/History/The Vast World Project.md

 A project proposed by the Elven nation of #TBD, after the first of the [[The Elemental Anchors]], [[Zaplavit - Water and Ice]], was discovered off its coast.
 The idea behind the project was fairly simple, to shift the DNA of prisoners and undesirables that were "Just taking up space and wasting the resources of the elven people."
-After several years of fruitless testing, and the accidental creation of the [[Planet/Golarion/Cities/Avalant-Aquos/People of Aquos/Fight-Lootable/Failed Spawn]], the kingdom disavowed the project.
+After several years of fruitless testing, and the accidental creation of the [[Failed Spawn]], the kingdom disavowed the project.

 - The project was originally headed up by #TBD who later quit after: "The stress of playing at god" became too much for him to handle.